hotwired-laravel/turbo-laravel-site/source/_bootcamp/native-editing-modal.md

 }
 ```

-Let's also hide the cancel button when inside a Turbo Native client by updating our `resources/chirps/_form.blade.php` in our web app:
+Let's also hide the cancel button when inside a Hotwire Native client by updating our `resources/chirps/_form.blade.php` in our web app:

 ```blade
 <form action="{{ ($chirp ?? false) ? route('chirps.update', $chirp) : route('chirps.store') }}" method="POST">